gletort/ImageJFiles/README.md

 ## Moran index
 Calculate Moran index (Moran 1950) on first Roi in RoiManager, with weights being 1 if pixel j inside k-neighbors of pixel i (k is a user defined parameter), 0 otherwise.

+## Cortex segmentation
+Segment cortex from fluorescent marker stack.
+Look at local maxima on each angle around the center.